PyLops/pylops-mpi/joss/paper.md

   value chain to create datasets deprived of overburden effects[@Ravasi:2022].
 PyLops-MPI addresses this large-scale inverse problem by splitting the kernel of the so-called Multi-Dimensional Deconvolution (MDC) operator across ranks, such that each process can perform a portion of the batched matrix-vector (or matrix-matrix) multiplication required by such an operator.
 Here, both the model and data are available on all ranks for the entire inverse process.

+Finally, we anticipate that similar patterns can be found in many other inverse problems in different disciplines and therefore we foresee a wide adoption of the PyLops-MPI frameworks in other scientific fields.

 # References